pagekit/docs/developer-basics/orm.md

 ### Create tables

-Run the following, i.e. in the `install` hook of your extension's script.php.
+Run the following, i.e. in the `install` hook of your extension's `scripts.php`.
+For more general information on creating tables, have a look at the [database chapter](database.md).

 Example: